Exonumia: Medals

 Medals are coin-like artistic objects, typically with a commemorative purpose.
 They may be awarded for recognition of achievement or created for sale to commemorate individuals or events.
 They may be souvenirs, devotional, or purely artistic.
 Medals are generally not used as currency or for exchange.

-Exonumia Collecting
+Exonumia collecting

 Exonumia collectors, like coin collectors, are attentive to condition and rarity, as well as to history, form and type.
-Exonumists may collect items by region, topic, type, shape or material.
-These different collecting preferences may change the ways tokens are documented, i.e., by region, time period, or type.
+Exonumists may collect items by region, topic, type, shape or material and this affects the ways tokens are documented.

 The following categories are typical.
-This is not all-inclusive but is a sampling of the wide variety of exonumia:
+This is not all-inclusive but is a sampling of the wide variety of exonumia.